phuckhan123/BTL_OOP/README.md

 ## Description
 This is a classic Arkanoid game developed in Java as a final project for Object-Oriented Programming course.
 The project demonstrates the implementation of OOP principles and design patterns.

+## Architecture Overview
+The project follows an object-oriented architecture inspired by the MVC (Model–View–Controller) pattern:

+- **Model:** Contains game logic, entities, and data (Ball, Paddle, Brick, GameData).
+- **View:** Responsible for GUI rendering using JavaFX (GameWindow, MenuUI, HUD).
+- **Controller:** Handles user inputs, event management, and communication between model and view (GameManager, LevelManager).

+This architecture ensures separation of concerns, maintainability, and scalability.

 **Key features:**
 1. The game is developed using Java 17+ with JavaFX for GUI.
 2. Implements core OOP principles: Encapsulation, Inheritance, Polymorphism, and Abstraction.